 He was later named Germany's Footballer of the Year, having led Wolfsburg to a DFB Cup glory as well as the club’s highest finish - runners-up - since their title win in 2009.

 "To be named the best player in a foreign country – that's some going," said De Bruyne.
 "This is great recognition of my season."

 More was to follow.
 His cross set up Nicklas Bendtner to equalise in the DFL Supercup against Bayern, before De Bruyne's penalty in the shootout proved to be a parting gift to the Wolves as they lifted another trophy, then recouped three times as much as what they had spent on him by selling him to City.

 Despite various injury set-backs in his time in Manchester, De Bruyne's reputation has suffered no lasting damage.

 A two-time Premier League winner and already the fastest player in the division’s history to reach 50 assists, De Bruyne has twice previously finished as the leading provider in England’s top tier and - top of the 2019/20 charts once - could yet break Thierry Henry’s 20 single-season provision record of 2002/03.

 "What I’ve seen from Kevin is just incredible," said Man City teammate Sergio Aguero.
 "From nowhere he gives you a pass that you weren’t even expecting.

 "I don’t know if you had the same players reaction with some players, perhaps at Barcelona?
 You’re just like, 'Oh, I have the ball!'"

 Messi, Pele and De Bruyne

 Big words from one big former Bundesliga star to another, who is no stranger to such compliments.
-He is known as the white Pele in his native Belgium, after all.
+De Bruyne is known as 'the Belgian Pele' in his homeland, after all.